Laboratory of Excellence – Nanostructures in Interaction with their Environment

 The Laboratory of Excellence (LabEx) – Nanostructures in Interaction with their Environment (NIE) was awarded in 2011 by the French ‘Investissements d’Avenir‘ program and funded for 10 years.
 It was subsequently integrated into the University of Strasbourg’s IDEX (Initiative d’Excellence).

-This LabEx gathers three laboratories in Strasbourg, working at the frontier of knowledge in the research areas of nanophysics and nanochemistry, condensed and soft matter physics, optics, and atomic/cluster physics.
-It involves in the same location the main French research organism CNRS (National Centre for Scientific Research) and the leading scientific university: Université de Strasbourg.
+This LabEx NIE gathers three laboratories in Strasbourg, working at the frontier of knowledge in the areas of nanophysics and nanochemistry, condensed and soft matter physics, optics, and atomic/cluster physics.
+It involves, in the same campus, the main French research organism: CNRS (National Centre for Scientific Research) and the leading scientific university: Université de Strasbourg.

 The Labex NIE aims at studying how nano-objects interact with their environment.
 It is a project gathering researchers from three existing laboratories (IPCMS, ICS, ISIS) already established in Strasbourg.